Team-ALGO2/ALGO2/README.md

 Starts a randomized slots with a customizable number of wheels and numbers and can output the final result as an array of characters.
 The characters are of various background color and font color

 ## calc.c
-Very basic calculator with basic operations
+Very basic calculator with operations

 ### TODO: